TelegramBots/book/src/4/business.md

 This way your bot can send/edit/pin messages, send chat actions (like _"typing"_), manage polls/live location, as if you were the business owner user.

 Some notes about messages sent on behalf of the business owner:
-- They will NOT be maked with your bot name from the customer point of view
+- They will NOT be marked with your bot name from the customer point of view
 - They will be marked with your bot name in the business owner private chat (a banner also appears on top of the chat)
 - These features are limited to private chats initiated by customers talking to the business owner.